powsybl/powsybl-distribution/README.md

 ## PowSyBl vs PowSyBl Distribution

-PowSyBl Distribution allows the generation of a basic distribution of PowSyBl.
+PowSyBl Distribution allows for the generation of a basic distribution of PowSyBl.
 It supports the following itools commands:

 **Computation**
 - [`compare-security-analysis-results`](https://www.powsybl.org/docs/tools/compare-security-analysis-results.html)